digdir/dialogporten/README.md

-# Preliminary R&D site
+# Dialogporten Docs

-This is the Jekyll site for https://elsand.github.io/
+This is the Jekyll site for https://digdir.github.io/dialogporten